openstack/ironic-inspector/doc/source/install.rst

 Version Support Matrix
 ~~~~~~~~~~~~~~~~~~~~~~

-**ironic-inspector** currently requires bare metal API version ``1.6`` to be
+**ironic-inspector** currently requires bare metal API version ``1.11`` to be
 provided by Ironic.
-This version is available starting with Ironic Kilo
+This version is available starting with Ironic Liberty
 release.

 Here is a mapping between Ironic versions and supported **ironic-inspector**